-Smart cars and drone manufacturing and monitoring or what has been termed as autonomous driving is largely being tested and AI is a crucial component of it.
-Smart homes is and will be also largely dependent on AI-enabled algorithms and devices running these algorithms are made to "learn" the user's experiences and to personalize or suggest options for the user based on their experiences.
+Smart cars and drone manufacturing and monitoring or what has been termed as autonomous driving are largely being tested and AI is a crucial component of it.
+Smart homes are and will be also largely dependent on AI-enabled algorithms and devices running these algorithms are made to "learn" the user's experiences and to personalize or suggest options for the user based on their experiences.

 What is/could limit AI application? the challenges

 AI computing demands and related problems will be made worse by a number of challenges.
 The first of those is the cost of data transfer and storage of the high volume of training data and associated bandwidth costs for transfer.
 The desire for having data to be stored close to the processors to achieve speedy exascale processing of data in centralized super-computers will require a redesign of computer memory and of underlying I/O (input/output) operations and significant investments in network capacity.
 Other costs include the OPEX and environmental costs particularly in terms of power consumption and generating CO2 emissions.

 Secondly, physical limitations are likely to impede the manufacturing of computing hardware where the ability to infinitely shrink microprocessors based on Moore's law, will soon become limited.